Cancer & Covid-19

 - DECREASE IN DIAGNOSIS RATE OR DELAY IN DIAGNOSIS1,2

 During this time of uncertainty, as a cancer patient, you can count on MSD to stand up for your interests.
 We will support you and your treating physicians in the best possible way with important information that you need for your therapy as well as the management of your health.

 Prevention and screening for high-risk patients is more important than ever!

 For cancer patients, regular check-ups and all necessary therapy measures must be made possible regardless of COVID-19 restrictions!

 TIPS FOR CANCER PATIENTS

 QUESTIONS & ANSWERS

-There are daily reports in the media about the risk groups for COVID-19.
+There are regular reports in the media about the risk groups for COVID-19.
 In addition to the elderly, these reports primarily talk about individuals with chronic illnesses.
 As a person affected by cancer, should you expect to be at increased risk for COVID-19 infection and a severe course?

 In general, one cannot speak of an increased risk.
 Science knows too little about this to date.

 Patients who have received immunosuppressive therapy or chemotherapy in the last two to four weeks have an increased risk.
 In particular, lung cancer patients or people with hematologic diseases such as leukemia are at higher risk for severe COVID-19.6